Overeating and anti-aging

 If you feel a twinge of hunger shortly after a meal, try drinking a glass of water instead of rummaging through the fridge.

-Even better: Replacing sugary drinks like soda, juice, and sweet tea with water during meals will help with digestion, to reduce calories, and help you enjoy the flavors of your food more.
+Even better: Replacing sugary drinks like soda, juice, and sweet tea with water during meals will help with digestion, reduce calories, and help you enjoy the flavors of your food more.